Charlie O'Donnell Sports Grounds

 The Charlie O'Donnell Sports Grounds is an association football (soccer) stadium located in Buncrana, County Donegal, Ireland.
 It is the home ground of Cockhill Celtic F.C.
 The grounds were opened as St. Mary's Park in 2003 by Mary Coughlan TD.
-The club grounds were renamed after longtime chairman Charlie O'Donnell in 2007.
-The club also has two astroturf pitches.
+Named after longtime club chairman Charlie O'Donnell in 2007, the club also has two astroturf pitches.